notvolks/SulfurAI-1.3/README.md

 ## 🤔 How do i use SulfurAI 🤔

-> First, add your input to data/input.txt
+> First, add your input to DATA/input.txt
+>, then open the file:
-> ,Then run :
+>
  `Run SulfurAI.bat`

 > _Note: there is a 50 character limit and special characters will be removed._